Quick and Easy Speaker Test

 1. Go to Device Manager (Start, type device) and click on Sound, video, and game controllers.

 2. Now, to eliminate any issue with the sound driver, the first thing we want to do is to ensure that there is no yellow or red exclamation point next to the sound devices.
-If any of these exists, then you might be missing your sound driver or it may be corrupted.
+If any of these exist, then you might be missing your sound driver or it may be corrupted.

 3. If there are no exclamation points, then you should still try to update your sound card drivers.